 Throughout the year, the Career Services Office maintains extensive listings of current job openings within the legal profession, including full- and part-time positions for students and graduates, fellowship opportunities, internships, on-campus student research assistants, and other work study positions.
-In conjunction with Symplicity, a resume posting and job listing service, these openings are online and accessible via the Internet.
-With Symplicity, students and alumni may post their resume online and view job openings, and employers may submit job openings directly online from their computer.
+In conjunction with Symplicity, Southwestern's password protected career services resource site and job listing board, these openings are viewable online With Symplicity, students and alumni may view job openings and employers may submit job openings directly online.

 Please Note: Please be aware that as of December 22, 2006, Southwestern uses the Symplicity system for all job posting functions.
 Lawmatch.com is no longer used.